31.12.08

 "So sad, Isn't it?
 So odd."

-"I'll tell you how they could have raised some money in this place.
+"Just look at all the faces of the staff.""I'll tell you how they could have raised some money in this place.
 Turn the heating down!"

 Convenience store.
 Noble high-street institution.
 Bargain bin.
 Cheery anachronism.